 A government-run health insurance program for those age 65 and older.

-The doctors, hospitals and medical suppliers in contract with your insurer.
-Health insurance plans typically offer better coverage with lower coinsurance and copayments for services from in-network providers.
+The doctors, hospitals and medical suppliers in contract with an insurer.
+In-network providers have agreed to furnish care at negotiated rates, set by your insurance plan.
+Typically, plans offer better coverage with lower coinsurance and copayments for in-network care.

 Nonqualified short-term plans